Peruvian War of Independence: San Martín Abandons Peru

-Simón Bolívar, the Northern Expedition, and the consolidation of independence
+Simón Bolívar, the Northern Expedition and the consolidation of independence (1823-1825)

-Following the declaration of Independence, the Peruvian state was bogged down by the royalist resistance, and instability of the republic itself.
-Hence, whilst the coast and Northern Peru was under the command of the republic, the rest of the country was under the control of the royalists.
-Viceroy La Serna had established his capital in the city of Cuzco.
-Another campaign under General Santa Cruz against the royalist is defeated.
-The end of the war would only come with the military intervention of Gran Colombia.
+The end of the war would come with the military intervention of Gran Colombia.
 Following the self exile of San Martin, and the constant military defeats under president José de la Riva Agüero, the congress decided to send a plea in 1823 for the help of Simón Bolívar.
-Bolivar arrived in Lima 10 December 1823 with the aims of liberating all of Peru.
+Bolivar arrived in Lima on 10 December 1823 with the aim of liberating all of Peru.

-In 1824, an uprising in the royalist camp in Alto Peru (Modern Bolivia), would pave the way for the battles of Junin and Ayacucho.
-The Peruvian Army triumphed in the battle of Junin under the personal orders of Simon Bolivar, and in the battle of Ayacucho under command of General Antonio José de Sucre.
-The war would not end until the last royalist holdouts surrendered the Real Felipe Fortress in 1826.
+In 1824, an uprising in the royalist camp in Upper Peru (present-day Bolivia), would pave the way for the battles of Junín and Ayacucho, respectively under command of Bolivar and General Antonio José de Sucre.
+The battles of Junín and Ayacucho would be the most significant battles of the war of independence.
+The Battle of Ayacucho, led by Sucre and Agustín Gamarra, secured the independence of Peru and the rest of the South American states.

+The campaign of Sucre in Upper Peru concluded in April 1825.
+The war would not end until the last royalist holdouts the Real Felipe fortress in Callao and fortifications around Chiloé would surrender in January 1826.

 Aftermath

+The independence of Peru was an important chapter in the Hispano-American wars of independence.
+Spain renounced all their continental American territories ten years later in 1836 leaving very little of its vast empire intact.

 Political dependence on Spain had been severed, but Peru was still economically dependent on Europe.
 Despite the separation from Spain, the plunder of lands from indigenous people was exacerbated in this new republican era.
 Indigenous domestic servants were treated inhumanely well into the 20th century.
 During the birth of the republic, the indigenous people obtained open citizenship in Peru, 27 August 1861.

 After the war of independence, conflicts of interests that faced different sectors of the Criollo society and the particular ambitions of individual caudillos, made the organization of the country excessively difficult.
 Only three civilians: Manuel Pardo, Nicolás de Piérola and Francisco García Calderón would accede to the presidency in the first seventy-five years of independent life.
 In 1837, the Peru-Bolivian Confederation was created but it was dissolved two years later due to a combined military intervention of Peruvian patriots.